xyproto/battlestar/README.md

 In progress
 -----------
 * OS X support
-* Reimplementation of 256b demoscene demos
+* Reimplementing 16-bit demoscene demos without using any inline assembly
+* See TODO

 Build dependencies
 ------------------